AbdulhamidAdavize/Hamoye-2022-Selenium-Group/EDA with exchange rate dataset/README.md

 ## EDA notebook With The Exchage Rate Dataset submission.
-### Kindly submit the note with the proper naming convention.
+### Kindly submit the notebook with the proper naming convention.